Uncrewed spacecraft: Space probes and observatories

 A space probe is a robotic spacecraft that does not orbit Earth, but instead, explores further into outer space.
-Space probes have different sets of scientific instruments onboard.
+Space probes have different sets of scientific instruments on board.
 A space probe may approach the Moon; travel through interplanetary space; flyby, orbit, or land on other planetary bodies; or enter interstellar space.
 Space probes send collected data to Earth.
 Space probes can be orbiters, landers, and rovers.
 Space probes can also gather materials from its target and return it to Earth.

 Once a probe has left the vicinity of Earth, its trajectory will likely take it along an orbit around the Sun similar to the Earth's orbit.
 To reach another planet, the simplest practical method is a Hohmann transfer orbit.
 More complex techniques, such as gravitational slingshots, can be more fuel-efficient, though they may require the probe to spend more time in transit.
 Some high Delta-V missions (such as those with high inclination changes) can only be performed, within the limits of modern propulsion, using gravitational slingshots.
 A technique using very little propulsion, but requiring a considerable amount of time, is to follow a trajectory on the Interplanetary Transport Network.

 A space telescope or space observatory is a telescope in outer space used to observe astronomical objects.
 Space telescopes avoid the filtering and distortion of electromagnetic radiation which they observe, and avoid light pollution which ground-based observatories encounter.
 They are divided into two types: satellites which map the entire sky (astronomical survey), and satellites which focus on selected astronomical objects or parts of the sky and beyond.
 Space telescopes are distinct from Earth imaging satellites, which point toward Earth for satellite imaging, applied for weather analysis, espionage, and other types of information gathering.

 Cargo spacecraft

-Cargo or resupply spacecraft are robotic spacecraft that are designed to carry cargo, possibly to support space stations' operation by transporting food, propellant and other supplies.
-This is different from a space probes, whose missions are to conduct scientific investigations.
+Cargo or resupply spacecraft are robotic vehicles designed to transport supplies, such as food, propellant, and equipment, to space stations.
+This distinguishes them from space probes, which are primarily focused on scientific exploration.

-Automated cargo spacecraft have been used since 1978 and have serviced Salyut 6, Salyut 7, Mir, the International Space Station and Tiangong space station.
+Automated cargo spacecraft have been servicing space stations since 1978, supporting missions like Salyut 6, Salyut 7, Mir, the International Space Station (ISS), and the Tiangong space station.

-As of 2023, three different cargo spacecraft are used to supply the International Space Station: Russian Progress, American SpaceX Dragon 2 and Cygnus.
-Chinese Tianzhou is used to supply Tiangong space station.